tooploox/taxonify_gui/manual/filtering_pane/README.md

 ### Additional attributes

 Items can be filtered by its additional attributes.
-Every attribute can have one of values: _True, False_ or _Not Specified_.
+Every attribute can have one of three values: _True, False_ or _Not Specified_.
 Full list of additional attributes can be found [here](../additional_attributes/README.md).

 Component that represents single additional attribute is composed of its name and 3 checkboxes (one for every possible value).
 Multiple checkboxes can be checked at once.